IHE Devices

 Discuss differences from previous approaches based on ADT messages: will be faster, closer to the actual events than ADT feeds, which have a different purpose and are often not well synchronized with actual events at the point-of-care.
 Will enable devices, device controllers and a variety of other hospital systems to flexibly exchange information, publish or subscribe to change notifications.

-IHE Technical Frameworks General Introduction
+IHE Technical Frameworks General Introduction and Referenced Versions

 The IHE Technical Framework General Introduction is shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to this document where appropriate.

 IHE technical documents refer to, and make use of, a number of standards developed and published by several standards development organizations.
 Please refer to the IHE Technical Frameworks General Introduction, Section 9 - Copyright Licenses for copyright license information for frequently referenced base standards.
+Information pertaining to the use of IHE International copyrighted materials is also available there.

 10 Trademark